Yogeshtake2/readthedoc/docs/source/faq-troubleshooting.rst

 4. **Where can I get the AWS API key and Secret key?**

-   Please refer to the ‘Usage Accessibility’ section in the Plugin Documentation to generate AWS keys from your AWS account.
+   Please refer to the Usage Accessibility section in the [Plugin Documentation](https://taketwotechnologies.com/proctoring-quiz-access-rule/) to generate AWS keys from your AWS account.

 5. **How can I add the AWS API key and Secret Key in Moodle™?**

-   Go through the ‘Proctoring plugin configuration’ section in the Plugin Documentation.
+   Go through the Proctoring plugin configuration section in the [Plugin Documentation](https://taketwotechnologies.com/proctoring-quiz-access-rule/).

 6. **As an admin, why am I getting the warning ‘Please complete AWS configuration to continue with the quiz?’**

    Check whether the ‘AWS access and Secret keys’ are set up in the ‘Moodle Proctoring’.
-   Refer to the ‘Proctoring plugin configuration’ section in the Plugin Documentation.
+   Refer to the Proctoring plugin configuration section in the [Plugin Documentation](https://taketwotechnologies.com/proctoring-quiz-access-rule/).

 7. **As a student, why am I getting the warning ‘The quiz is not properly configured.
 Please contact the site administrator.’**